Refugio Lago Grey

 Some refugios may require photo ID (ie a passport) upon check-in - ask about this while booking to avoid having to pay twice for a reservation.
 Once checked in, staff can radio ahead to confirm your next reservation.
 Patience is also important.
 Campsite and refugio staff do their best to deal with the intense flow of trekkers, but can't meet everyone's expectations.
 Given the rates, however, you would think that they could hire some extra hands.

-Our independent authors have visited Refugio Lago Grey and selected this as one of our recommended hotels in Parque Nacional Torres del Paine.
+Our independent authors have visited Refugio Lago Grey and selected this as one of our recommended accommodation in Parque Nacional Torres del Paine.

 Interesting places nearby

 A relatively easy trail with a few challenging downhill scampers.
 Four hours one way from Lago Pehoé.
 The glacier lookout is another...

 Paddle your way to pristine corners of the park on multiday trips with Indomita Big Foot .
 Few see the sights around Río Serrano, and...

 Campamento Serón to Laguna Amarga

 You can end the trek with a chill-out night and a decent meal at Refugio Las Torres.